 There is little question that the rise of IS has dramatically changed the security landscape in Southeast Asia.
 This is particularly interesting considering the diverse political and social landscapes in the region.
-Nonetheless, the threat of terrorism in the region is not new and continues to mutate and evolve.
-Thus, authorities’ adaptability and innovation is critical to countering such an evolving threat.
+Nonetheless, the threat of terrorism in Southeast Asia is not new and continues to mutate and evolve.
+Thus, authorities’ adaptability and innovation are critical to countering such an evolving threat.

-In 2014, a formal IS wing for Southeast Asia, known as Katiba Nusantra, was established.
+In 2014, a formal IS wing for terrorism in Southeast Asia, known as Katiba Nusantara, was established.
 In addition to planning attacks, they drive recruitment, dissemination of radical ideology, and training for IS.
 The organisation’s training ground is in Indonesia.
-One reason it is so dangerous at present is that as IS loses territory, Katiba Nusantra will manage the returnees, bringing instability to the region.
+One reason it is so dangerous at present is that as IS loses territory, Katiba Nusantara will manage the returnees, bringing instability to the region.
 They will have gained military experience and will be more armed with radical ideology and propaganda tactics to foster the building of networks at home.

-Governance of the Sulu Sea is another critical security weakness of the region.
+Governance of the Sulu Sea is another critical security weakness in the Southeast Asian region.
 These lawless waters have facilitated the movement of militants and terrorists.
 Alongside this, the area has developed its own breed of a vibrant economy mainly reliant on human and arms trafficking.

 States are undoubtedly taking the threat seriously and investing considerable resources towards security.
 Malaysia has arrested 250 terror suspects between 2013 and 2016.
-Since the 2002 Bali Bombings, the Indonesian Government has grown its counterterrorism capabilities, in particular their preemptive security apparatus.
-The country’s terror laws have been amended to aid authorities’ enhancement of preemptive (rather than purely reactive) capabilities.
+Since the 2002 Bali Bombings, the Indonesian Government has grown its counterterrorism capabilities, in particular its preemptive security apparatus.
+The country’s terrorism laws have been amended to aid authorities’ enhancement of preemptive (rather than purely reactive) capabilities.

 For more information on security matters in the APAC region, contact Panoptic Solutions.
-We tailor risk assessments, threat assessments and travel advice to you, your family or your company.
-Go to panopticsolutions.com or email us at firstname.lastname@example.org
+We tailor risk assessments, threat assessments, and travel advice to you, your family, or your company.
+Fill out our contact form or e-mail us at email@example.com.